DETAILED ACTION

 to direct a reference signal, having light reflected back from a partial reflection apparatus(discloses reflection at gradient-index (GRIN) lens interface functions as the partial reflector, [0042] and [0053]) through at least the first optical fiber (uses a common-path interferometer setup that uses a single optical fiber to send and receive both the sample and reference signals, [0042] and [0053]), to the detector(to the radiation detector 5, [0042]);

-wherein the detector (the radiation detector 5) forms a digital output signal (discloses the detector output is processed in an evaluation unit, implies digitization of the analog detector output, [0042] and [0063]) indicative of interference ([0063]) of the combined sample and reference signals (discloses that both sample and reference signals are combined and sent to the detector, [0042]).
+wherein the detector (the radiation detector 5) forms a digital output signal (discloses the detector output is processed in an evaluation unit, implies digitization of the analog detector output, [0042] and [0063]) indicative of interference ([0063]) of the combined sample signal and the reference signals (discloses that both sample and reference signals are combined and sent to the detector, [0042]).

 Jensen fails to disclose an optical coherence tomography scanner for imaging an intraoral sample, and a display configured to form an image of sample features according to the digital output signal.